KrishnaBellamkonda/wisdom-of-crowds-simulation/README.md

 ### Description
 This project is an exploration into the question - "Is the crowd more intelligent than the most intelligent individual in the crowd?".
 A randomized computer simulation is created to answer this question and offer us insights on the same.
-A blog post will soon be released with the findings of this project.
+A blog post sharing the findings of the project has been published - please check the next section for the same.

 ### Blog
 [Blog: Wisdom of Crowds: Insights from a Computer Simulation ](https://tippingathought.blogspot.com/2021/07/wisdom-of-crowds-insights-from-computer.html)